atropos-null/LS/py109/py109_studyguide.md

 1. Creates a brand new string with all uppercase characters
 2. Returns this new string
 3. The original text parameter remains unchanged
-This is exactly what we see in the "ALL CAPS" exercise from Python Basics, where string.`upper()` returns a new uppercase string while leaving the original string unchanged:
+This is exactly what we see in the "ALL CAPS" exercise from Python Basics, where `string.upper()` returns a new uppercase string while leaving the original string unchanged:

 ```python
 string = 'confetti floating everywhere'